+Twitter is one platform with all kinds of content – Politics, social commentary, comedy, and sometimes controversy.
+With so many of us stuck at home last year, Twitter’s user base has grown significantly: 192 million users login regularly as of 2021.
 When it comes down to it, there’s no right or wrong way to Twitter.
-The platform is a fantastic way to find entertainment and stay informed on a variety of topics and interests.
 But Twitter is only as good as the people you follow.
-To get the best value out of Twitter, it helps to follow the right people.
-Now, the ‘right’ people may vary depending on your interests or intent.
-However, there are certainly a few noteworthy personalities and pages who many would consider some of the best people to follow on Twitter.
+To get the best value out of Twitter, it really helps to follow the right people.
+Now, the “right” people may vary depending on your interests or intent.
+However, we’ve put together a starter’s guide of some great accounts to follow.

 For the sake of spared redundancy, we’ve tried to avoid the larger, more obvious accounts in some instances, simply because they are already easy to find on the platform.
 Yet it seems necessary to incorporate some of the bigger accounts in some cases due to their popularity and value.
 We have compiled a handful of accounts to follow who we think deliver great Tweets in your timeline on a daily basis.
 So without further ado, here are the 15 best people to follow on Twitter.